 But we also recommend putting the call-to-action above the fold (before 150 characters – where the ‘see more’ button appears on longer ad copy).

 Keep in mind that most people will not click ‘see more’, so your intro ad copy should be able to stand alone without that remaining text.

 (Many experts recommend ad copy less than 150 characters on LinkedIn – but they’re recommending that only so that the offer and CTA are above the fold.
-We expand on that to say – yes, the offer and CTA should be above the fold, BUT you should also go on to use the remaining characters available to continue clarifying and building interest with the reader, for the people who do read on)
+We expand on that to say – yes, the offer and CTA should be above the fold, BUT you should also go on to use the remaining characters available to continue building interest with the reader, for the people who do read on)

 You are NOT charged for a click on the ‘…see more’ button.

 3. Use bullet-points in the ad copy.